Leunsel/CheatEngineLua/docs/README.md

 [Manifold Logger](Manifold-Logger.md) covers the record model, channels, the canvas console, the bridges onto other producers and the log file.

+[Manifold SigMaker](Manifold-SigMaker.md) covers installation, the menu entry, how a signature is built by probing the disassembler, the masking policy and the output parts.

 [Manifold Table Files](Manifold-TableFiles.md) covers installation, the window, and the design framework instance it carries.